ytakefuji/air_calculator/README.md

 $ pip install pytesseract

-For Windows users, you should install the latest tesseract
+For Windows users, you should also install the latest tesseract

 https://github.com/UB-Mannheim/tesseract/wiki